joecockman/Chip-Sales-Data-Analysis-3/README.md

  - The 3 trial stores all saw improvements during the trial period, though 2/3 were outperformed by their respective control stores.
 Because of this, it is not clear whether the trial has had a significant impact.

-Overall the virtual internship has been a challenghing yet wonderfully informative experience and has allowed realistic hands-on practice of all the skills I have spent the last year working on.
+Overall the virtual internship has been a challenging yet wonderfully informative experience and has allowed realistic hands-on practice of all the skills I have spent the last year working on.

 Please enjoy this final of 3 random stock images of potato chips.